The Girl Most Likely

-The Girl Most Likely (1958) is a musical and comedy film about a young woman who becomes engaged to three men at the same time.
+The Girl Most Likely is a 1958 American musical comedy film about a young woman who becomes engaged to three men at the same time.
 The film, a remake of Tom, Dick and Harry (1941), was directed by Mitchell Leisen, and stars Jane Powell, Cliff Robertson, and Keith Andes.
 The choreography is by Gower Champion.

 This was the last film produced by RKO Radio Pictures and was distributed by Universal Pictures.
 It was also the final film directed by Leisen.

 Plot

 Dodie lives with her parents and dreams of marrying a millionaire.
 At home in California, near the ocean, her boyfriend Buzz is a real-estate agent of modest means.
 He proposes marriage and she accepts, but tells her pal Marge that she has doubts.

 A yacht arrives, owned by wealthy Neil Patterson, which gets Dodie's fantasies going.
 She leaps into the water and swims to meet him.
 Asked on a date, Dodie is thrilled until she learns that the man isn't Neil at all but Pete, his poor mechanic.

 It isn't long before Pete is smitten and proposes.
-He also infuriates Buzz by pretending to buy a house and bringing Dodie along as his fiancee.
+He also infuriates Buzz by pretending to buy a house and bringing Dodie along as his fiancée.

 A drunk Neil has an accidental meeting with Dodie and invites her onto the yacht.
 At first, she's annoyed by his advances, but in Tijuana, she gets tipsy and has a great time.
 Neil is the rich suitor of her dreams, one who even buys a taxi rather than just hailing a ride from one.

 After being out till 4 a.m., Dodie is brought home by Neil, only to find Buzz and Pete impatiently waiting on her doorstep.
 Asking time to sleep on a decision, Dodie tells them the next morning that she has made her choice: Neil.

 The guys reluctantly accept, and Dodie goes off with her new betrothed.
 But the minute Pete kisses her goodbye, she promptly changes her mind.